mgnlia/mistral-riskpilot-m/SUBMISSION.md

 ## 3) Provenance / Eligibility Statement

-All submission code and artifacts in this repository were produced during the hackathon window for this event.
+All code in this repository was written during the hackathon build window.
-No prior project deliverable was reused.
+No prior codebase was reused.

 ## 4) Deployment Verification